ethereum-optimism/optimism/packages/contracts-bedrock/test/kontrol/pausability-lemmas.md

 ## Arithmetic

 Lemmas on arithmetic reasoning.
-Specifically, on: cancellativity, inequalites in which the two sides are of different signs; and the rounding-up mechanism of the Solidity compiler (expressed through `notMaxUInt5 &Int ( X +Int 31 )`, which rounds up `X` to the nearest multiple of 32).
+Specifically, on: cancellativity, inequalities in which the two sides are of different signs; and the rounding-up mechanism of the Solidity compiler (expressed through `notMaxUInt5 &Int ( X +Int 31 )`, which rounds up `X` to the nearest multiple of 32).

 ```k
     // Cancellativity #1